 What you need to do:

-For workers who have worked for three of the past five years in a domiciliary care worker role but have no recognised qualification.
+For workers who have worked for three of the past five years in a relevant social care role but have no recognised qualification.
 Managers will assesses workers against the required competencies and provide a signed declaration to confirm your competence as a lawful, safe and effective practitioner.

 What you need to do: